 Current Hodgkin Lymphoma Research and Clinical Trials

-Long-Term and Late Effects of Treatment.
+Standard Chemotherapy vs Combined Modality Treatment.
 There is considerable interest in studying the use of chemotherapy alone (without radiation therapy) for the treatment of patients with early-stage HL.
 Several studies suggest that this may be a very reasonable approach for many patients.
 Studies in this area include